Redbility/iron-touch-prevent/README.md

 ### Usage

-You need add a link to the component in your component:
+You need add a link to the component in your polymer element:

 ```html
 <link rel="import" href="bower_components/iron-touch-prevent/iron-touch-prevent.html"/>
 ```

-After, you must add a new behavior in your polymer element:
+After, you must add a new behavior in your element:

 ```html
 <link rel="import" href="bower_components/polymer/polymer.html"/>